Silentsoul04/alt_job/README.md

 Implementation of this software

--  Montréal:
+-  Montréal / Québec:
-[alt_job_mtl](https://lists.riseup.net/www/arc/alt_job_mtl) mailling list to receive a daily digest of new Montréal job postings.
+[alt_job_mtl](https://lists.riseup.net/www/arc/alt_job_mtl) mailling list to receive a daily digest of new Montréal and Province of Québec job postings (some postings cannot be filtered).
 To subscribe, send an email to alt_job_mtl-subscribe@lists.riseup.net and validate your subscription.

 ### Supported websites